php-dev-br/laravel-doc-pt-br/controllers.md

 	Route::resource('photo', 'PhotoController',
 					array('names' => array('create' => 'photo.build')));

-#### Handling Nested Resource Controllers

-To "nest" resource controllers, use "dot" notation in your route declaration:

-	Route::resource('photos.comments', 'PhotoCommentController');

-This route will register a "nested" resource that may be accessed with URLs like the following: `photos/{photoResource}/comments/{commentResource}`.

-	class PhotoCommentController extends BaseController {

-		public function show($photoId, $commentId)
-		{
-			//
-		}

-	}

-#### Adding Additional Routes To Resource Controllers

-If it becomes necessary for you to add additional routes to a resource controller beyond the default resource routes, you should define those routes before your call to `Route::resource`:

-	Route::get('photos/popular', 'PhotoController@method');
-	Route::resource('photos', 'PhotoController');

 <a name="handling-missing-methods"></a>
 ## Handling Missing Methods

-When using `Route::controller`, a catch-all method may be defined which will be called when no other matching method is found on a given controller.
+A catch-all method may be defined which will be called when no other matching method is found on a given controller.
 The method should be named `missingMethod`, and receives the method and parameter array for the request:

 #### Defining A Catch-All Method